Solofaxum/image-feed-implementation-react-nextjs/README.md

 ## Getting Started

-First, run the development server:
+First, instal node_modules (npm i) in your local area and then run the development server with the following command:

 ```bash
 npm run dev